craftercms/docs/source/developers/projects/engine/api/site/context/destroy.rst

 Destroy Context
 ===============

-Destroy the site context resolved for this request by Crafter Engine.
+Destroy the site context resolved for the current request.
+Destroying the context involves clearing the cache, destroying any loaded configuration and Spring beans for the site, and destroying the Groovy classloader for the site.

 --------------------
 Resource Information